RedStoneCoin/redstone/README.md

-#                                        RedStone THIS REPO WILL NOT BE RAINTEN
+#                      REDSTONE CRYPTONOTE WILL NOT BE MAINTAINED ANY MORE!!!